abhro/MCScatteringDataAnalysis.jl/README.md

 Collection of scripts and notebooks for analyzing the data created by the MonteCarlo\_cr program.

+For the original Fortran program producing the data, see the [MonteCarlo\_cr repository](https://github.fit.edu/dwarren/MonteCarlo_cr).

 ## Setting up the environment
 Ensure you have [Julia installed](https://julialang.org/install) on your device.
 Then, clone the repository.